YannikJozef/evaluate-news-nlp/README.md

 The application offers an interface for the user to get articles of the internet analyzed in regard to sentiment via an API of MeaningCloud to use Natural Language Processing

-The goal of this project is to give you practice with:
+The goal of this project for the student was to get practice with:

 - Setting up Webpack
 - Sass styles